-Discover how to attract birds to your yard that will create a rich and diverse bird habitat and that will keep them coming year after year.
+Discover how to attract birds to your yard in three easy steps that will create a rich and diverse bird habitat and that will keep them coming year after year.

 For many people there’s a satisfaction knowing that you are helping the environment and adding a bit of beauty to the world when you attract birds to your yard.
 And, no wonder, birds are a great asset to have for a variety of reasons, including the most important one–they are beautiful to listen to and view.